HyoungsungKim/ECC-PoW-project/README.md

 ### 2019.08.28 Remove global variables

-- Index errors are happened when LDPC is tested in go-ethereum using go routine
+- Index errors are happened when LDPC is tested with go routine in go-ethereum
   - Remove global variables
   - Because of global variables, Critical section is violated
 - Remove useless return
 - Add comments to each function

-### 2019.08.29 Add test file
+### 2019.08.29 Add test files

 - Add `decoder_test.go`
   - Calculate elapse time of decoding